anonym-user-CALD-pseudo/Automatic-pseudonymization-of-case-reports-from-the-ECHR/README.md

 Pilán, I., Lison, P., Ovrelid, L., Papadopoulou, A., Sánchez, D., & Batet, M. (2022).
 The Text Anonymization Benchmark (TAB): A Dedicated Corpus and Evaluation Framework for Text Anonymization.
 In Computational Linguistics, 48(4), pp. 1053–1101.
 Cambridge, MA: MIT Press. doi: 10.1162/coli_a_00458.

 Sierro, M., Altuna, B., & Gonzalez-Dios, I. (2024).
 Automatic Detection and Labelling of Personal Data in Case Reports from the ECHR in Spanish: Evaluation of Two Different Annotation Approaches.
-Manuscript submitted for publication.
+In Proceedings of the Workshop on Computational Approaches to Language Data Pseudonymization (CALD-pseudo 2024), pages 18–24, St. Julian’s, Malta.
+Association for Computational Linguistics. url: [https://aclanthology.org/2024.caldpseudo-1.3](https://aclanthology.org/2024.caldpseudo-1.3).